Somayeh Dodge

 Zijian Wan

 My name is Zijian Wan.
 I am a graduate student with a focus on movement modeling and analysis, often in a big geospatial data context and using approaches in spatiotemporal data mining.
 My research interests lie at the intersection of GIScience, spatial data science and machine learning.
-I received my BS in Geographic Information Science from Wuhan University, China, in 2020.
-With the increasing availability of a massive amount of movement data and the advancement of data analytics to explore the full potential of spatiotemporal data, we can investigate movement for a variety of application domains, such as transportation and wildlife migration study in which behaviors and movement patterns are key topics.
+I received my BS in GIScience from Wuhan University, China, in 2020.
 Please find more information about me on my personal website.

 Lab Alumni and Affiliates

-Rongxiang Su served as a greaduated researcher at the MOVE Lab between 2019-2023.
+Rongxiang Su was a graduated researcher at the MOVE Lab between 2019-2023.
 His PhD research focused on understanding human mobility patterns, travel behavior and urban dynamics using spatiotemporal analytics, discrete choice modeling, and machine learning techniques.
-Specificaly, he worked on developing interaction analytics techniques to study movement interaction in large tracking data.
-He recieved his PhD in December 2023 from the Department of Geography, University of California Santa Barbara.
-He obtained his M.S. degree in GIS from Wuhan University, China and his B.S. degree in GIS from Hefei University of Technology, China.
-After graduation from UCSB he moved to MIT Senseable Lab for a postdoctoral research.
+After graduation from UCSB, Dr. Su moved to MIT Senseable Lab for a postdoctoral research.
 More information about Rongxiang can be found at his personal website.

 Dr. Bae is a former MOVE Postdoctoral Researcher (2020-2021), working on the intersection of geographic movement visualization and spatial cognition.
-After her Postdoc in the MOVE lab, she accepted a position of Instructional Assistant Professor at the University of Chicago.
-She is currently collaborating with the MOVE lab to develop cognitive studies on evaluating cartographic visualizations for movement data.
-She holds a Ph.D. in Geography with an emphasis in Cognitive Science from the University of California, Santa Barbara.
-Her dissertation work focused on how dyads (pairs) and individuals carried out wayfinding plans during situated navigation.
-Her previous work includes the assessment of residents’ cognitive boundaries of Koreatown, Los Angeles with relation to home locations, socio-demographics, and travel behavior.
-More information is available on her personal website.
+After their Postdoc in the MOVE lab, Bae accepted a position of Instructional Assistant Professor at the University of Chicago.
+More information is available on personal website.